Miloš Cvjetićanin

 Miloš Cvjetićanin (born August 8, 1993) is a Serbian kickboxer.
 He is the K-1 World GP 2024 in Sarajevo winner.
 He currently competes in the Glory organization.

-As of December 2024, he was the #10 ranked Light Heavyweight kickboxer in the world according to Combat Press.
+As of April 2026, he was the #3 ranked Heavyweight and #7 ranked Light Heavyweight Kickboxer in the world, according to Combat Press.

 Professional kickboxing career

 Early career

 Cvjetićanin was scheduled to face Bojan Džepina for the vacant WAKO Pro low kick Serbia titile on December 21, 2018, at the Zlatni Kikbokser event.
 He won the fight by unanimous decision.

 On February 24, 2024, Cvjetićanin faced Enrico Pellegrino at SENSHI 20.
 He won the fight by second-round knockout with a high kick.

 Cvjetićanin faced the 2018 K-1 Cruiserweight Grand Prix finalist Boubaker El Bakouri at SENSHI 21 on April 20, 2024.
 He won the fight by unanimous decision.

 Cvjetićanin faced Muamer Jugović in the quarterfinals of the K-1 World GP 2024 in Sarajevo, held on June 29, 2024.
 He won the fight by a first-round technical knockout and advanced to the semifinals of the one-night tournament, where he faced Danilo Tosić.
 Tošić retired from the bout at the end of the opening round.
 Cvjetićanin captured the tournament title with a second-round stoppage of Nidal Bchiri in the finals.